Izrod na granici: Background

 Rok Mašina was formed in 1980 by former Pop Mašina members Robert Nemeček (vocals and bass guitar) and brothers Zoran and Vidoja Božinović (guitars), with Vladan Dokić (drums), and released their debut and only full-length studio album, Rok Mašina, in 1981.
 After the album release, Dragan Đorđević, a former member of Generacija 5, replaced Dokić.
-However, as at the time of the great popularity of new wave bands in Yugoslavia the future for the band did not seem very promising, they disbanded in 1982, in the midst of recording their second studio album.
-Part of the material recorded for the second album would be released in 1983 on Izrod na granici.
+However, as at the time of the great popularity of new wave bands in Yugoslavia the future for Rok Mašina did not seem very promising, they disbanded in 1982, in the midst of recording their second studio album.
+Part of the material recorded for the second album was released posthumously in 1983 on Izrod na granici.
 The album featured a live version of the song "Bilo mi je bolje" ("I Felt Better"), recorded on the Belgrade Rock Festival held in Pionir Hall in September 1982, which was also the last live performance by Rok Mašina.
 The song "Promašen san" ("Failed Dream") features a recording of Aleister Crowley's voice.

 Album cover

 The album cover was designed by Jugoslav Vlahović.
-The original album cover, also designed by Vlahović, should have featured two hands with feathers thrust through them and the bands logo and album title written in red, but was, as the band's leader Robert Nemeček stated, refused by the band's label, Jugodisk, as "politically problematic".
-The label soon stated that the original artwork was refused as "it might allude to some other things", but that it was not politically problematic.
+The original album cover, also designed by Vlahović, should have featured two hands with feathers thrust through them and the bands logo and album title written in red.
+However, the cover was, as the band's leader Robert Nemeček stated at the time, refused by the band's label, Jugodisk, as "politically problematic".
+The label soon denied Nemeček's claims, stating that the original artwork was refused as "it might allude to some other things", but that it was not politically problematic.